Current and announced projects

 • maintaining depths in state boat harbours and selected high–use channels to ensure access to the busiest recreational boating facilities

-• pontoons and jetties for deeper-draught vessels such as yachts and powerboats, for pick-up and set-down of passengers and supplies, and limited commercial use.
+• new/upgraded, and maintenance to, pontoons and jetties for deeper–draught vessels such as yachts and larger powerboats, for pick–up and set–down of passengers and supplies, and limited commercial use (by permit from the appointed manager).

 Cairns Region

-Trinity Park, Cairns Barron River $1 million Maritime Safety Queensland grant contribution to Cairns Regional Council for groyne on north side of Half Moon Creek entrance
+Trinity Park (Cairns), new training wall or groyne Barron River Maritime Safety Queensland grant contribution to Cairns Regional Council for training wall or groyne on north side of Half Moon Creek entrance

 Gladstone Region